August 13, 2019

 In September 2015, Mila finally took time off from her coaching duties for surgery.

 Because of the risks associated with a BRCA1 gene mutation, the cancer team recommended tumor removal and preventive surgeries for Mila.
-Breast surgical oncologist Jamie Wagner, DO, performed a double mastectomy and lymph node removal, while gynecologic oncologist Julia Chapman, MD, did a bilateral oophorectomy (removing both ovaries).
+Breast surgical oncologist Jamie Wagner, DO, performed a double mastectomy and lymph node removal, while a gynecologic oncologist did a bilateral oophorectomy (removing both ovaries).

 “We are able to do all these surgeries at one time,” Dr. Sharma says.
 “That’s important for moms who have kids and jobs and busy lives.”